AKB48: Video games

 The group has its own visual novel-dating sim series.
 In the first installment, AKB1/48: Idol to Koishitara... (released December 23, 2010), the player engages in a relationship with one of the members.
 The second installment, AKB1/48: Idol to Guam de Koishitara... (released October 10, 2011, with a similar storyline) is set in Guam.
 The third installment, AKB1/149 Ren'ai Sōsenkyo (released December 20, 2012), expands the scenarios to AKB48 sister groups SKE48, NMB48 and HKT48.
 The three games were released for PlayStation Portable, with Ren'ai Sousenkyo also released for PlayStation Vita and PlayStation 3.
 In 2014 Namco Bandai developed Sailor Zombie: AKB48 Arcade Edition, as a tie-in for the television drama going by the same name, in which AKB48 members are also the main cast.
 In this arcade game, the player must use a light gun to shoot vaccine bullets at zombified AKB48 members.
 The game includes a rhythm game in which the zombie idols dance.
 In April 2014, a rhythm game was released for Android and iOS, in which the players select their favourite line up and may compete in various community events.
 In 2012, AKB48+Me was published for the Nintendo 3DS, which let the players try to become a member of AKB48.
-An ad for Super Smash Bros. for Nintendo 3DS also featured Miis of the group, specifically showing off member Yuki Kashiwagi and former members Mayu Watanabe and Minami Takahashi.
+An ad for Super Smash Bros. for Nintendo 3DS also featured Miis of the group, specifically showing off former members Yuki Kashiwagi, Mayu Watanabe and Minami Takahashi.